 Becoming a mom is one of the biggest changes women will experience in their lifetimes.
 That transformation takes a physical, mental, and emotional toll as you transition into life as a parent.
 That adjustment can be even more stressful if you’re balancing a career with a changing family.

 Paid parental leave for new moms helps them adjust to their new family status.
-In addition to supporting women with physical recovery, parental leave also has a positive impact on mental health, which in turn, makes for happier, healthier employees when they return to work.
-Here’s how parental leave for new moms impacts their short- and long-term mental health.
+In addition to supporting women with physical recovery, paid parental leave also has a positive impact on mental health, which in turn, makes for happier, healthier employees when they return to work.
+Here’s how paid parental leave for new moms impacts their short- and long-term mental health.

 Promotes Healthier Living

 Medical studies have found that new parents are at risk for various mental health problems, including postpartum depression, post-traumatic stress disorder, and anxiety.
 These mental health problems aren’t limited to parents who give birth.
 Adopting parents often report similar rates of anxiety and depression.

 Additional studies have found that these psychological and behavioral changes can have long-lasting ramifications.
 For example, stressed new parents are at a higher risk for divorce.
 Furthermore, mental and physical health go hand in hand, with working parents reporting less time for exercise and eating nutritious meals.

 Evidence shows that parents who are given sufficient time to adjust to physical and emotional changes that come with being a parent are better able to avoid or cope with mental health issues.

 Parents on family leave are able to get more sleep than those who must return to work.
 They are also more likely to get more exercise and eat healthy foods.
 With regular rest and physical wellness, parents are better able to fight physical and mental illnesses.